In turning distractedly to look at the canal, I can see it.

 - Add to the mixture a whole egg.
 Stir well to combine the mixture that should be fluid but not too fluid.

-- Cover the mixture with a clingfilm and let it stand for at least one hour in the fridge.
+- Cover the mixture with cling film and let it stand for at least one hour in the fridge.
 Remove it from the fridge and stir it again.

-- Cook for about a minute till the crepe loosen from the pan, flip it over and cook the other side till it becomes slightly brown.
+- Cook for about a minute till the crepe loosens from the pan, flip it over and cook the other side till it becomes slightly brown.

 - Continue in the same way with the rest of the mixture, and grease the pan with a little butter between one crepe and another.